pixelbreaker/sphynx-split-ergo/README.md

 ![Right side render](./img/right.png)

-I have written this from scratch in TypeScript, but the code is heavily influenced by:
+I have written this from scratch in TypeScript, but the code is heavily influenced by and sections ported from the Clojure:

 - Josh Bertrand's [Dactyl Manuform](https://github.com/abstracthat/dactyl-manuform)
 - Okke Formsma's [Dactyl Manuform Tight](https://github.com/okke-formsma/dactyl-manuform-tight/)